Side-wall wetting and linear stability of falling films: Theoretical formulation

-It is clear that governing equations of the streamwise velocity (\ref{base_governing}a) and pressure (\ref{base_governing}b) are intertwined by the interface boundary conditions through the interface profile $\bar{h}(z)$ which brings the need for a more systematic approach to the problem.
-The reader is referred appendix \ref{Appendix_A} for the detailed solution of the base state.
+The governing equations for the streamwise velocity (\ref{base_governing}a) and pressure (\ref{base_governing}b) are coupled through the interface boundary conditions \eqref{base_interface} via the interface profile $\bar{h}(z)$, which motivates a more systematic approach to the problem.
+We proceed in two steps.
+First, we obtain the pressure and interface shape.
+Integrating equation (\ref{base_governing}b) and using the condition $\bar{p}|_{y={H}} = 0 $ gives: